-At Yardley Associates, we understand that parents face challenges during transitions within the family.
-By teaching the Parent Education Program, we strive to offer relevant information about helping children through major family change while minimizing additional stress.
+At Yardley Associates, we understand that parents face unique challenges during times of major family change.
+By teaching the Parent Education Program, we strive to offer relevant information about helping children through their parents' separation or divorce, while minimizing additional stress.
 With the primary goal of supporting the children, our PEP classes and website provide a broad range of practical resources to guide parents on their chosen path forward.

 This public website is intended to provide general information about issues related to parental separation and divorce.
-None of the information contained in this website can replace well-informed knowedge of your own children and family, nor can it replace the professional opinion of an informed mental health professional, mediator and/or lawyer.
+None of the information contained in this website can replace well-informed knowledge of your own child and family, nor can it replace the professional opinion of an informed mental health professional, mediator and/or lawyer.
 In addition, our resource links are provided for general information without implying endorsement or recommendation.